Linfield College welcomes homeschooled students to apply for admission in the same manner as students who have attended an accredited institution.

 - Standardized testing beyond what is collected in the Common Application.

-In addition, applicants without a high school diploma must provide an official copy of the GED showing an overall average score of 450 or a written statement from the parent (or other) home-school director explaining that their home-school program has met their state requirements (including the home-school requirement information from their state DOE), and transcripts of studies including grades for courses taken the freshman through senior years.
+In addition, applicants without a high school diploma must provide an official copy of the GED.
+If the GED was taken prior to December 2013, an overall average score of 450 is required.
+If the GED was taken after December 2013, the standard score on each of the four exams must be a 150 and the total score must be 680 or higher.
+We will also accept a written statement from the parent (or other) home-school director explaining that their home-school program has met their state requirements (including the home-school requirement information from their state DOE), and transcripts of studies including grades for courses taken the freshman through senior years.

 Students are welcome to submit a Teacher Recommendation from an instructor other than a parent or guardian.
 If one is not available, a recommendation or reference letter from an individual who has witnessed the student’s work ethic, academic abilities and could otherwise adequately discuss the student’s readiness for college.